alchemyplatform/aa-benchmarks/README.md

-# AA Benchmarks
+# Smart Account Benchmarks

-A comprehensive benchmark for smart contract accounts that support account abstraction (ERC-4337), built on Hardhat for accurate, transaction-based fee measurements (see [Methodology](#methodology)) and for use of existing TypeScript utilities around fee calculations.
-This work was inspired by ZeroDev's work on [aa-benchmark](https://github.com/zerodevapp/aa-benchmark), which is built on Foundry.
+These comprehensive benchmarks are intended to serve as a resource for evaluating popular ERC-4337 compatible smart contract accounts.
+They are built on Hardhat for accurate, transaction-based fee measurements (see [Methodology](#methodology)) and for use of existing TypeScript utilities around fee calculations.

 ## Methodology

+When using smart contract accounts, it's important to consider both deployment gas costs and transaction gas costs which are dependent on the contract implementation.
+Unlike EOAs, smart contract accounts incur gas costs when being deployed on each chain.
 This tool seeks to measure the cost of the entire transaction landed on-chain for each action, including associated L1 fees.
 As smart accounts are expected to proliferate on L2s, it's important to consider L1 fees (measured as a function of the RLP-encoded signed transaction and the blob gas market) on top of L2 execution costs.
 L1 fees can impact the cost of transactions on L2s, so optimizing the size of calldata is important.

 The L1 fee calculations are done following the formula and constants specified in [Optimism Ecotone](https://docs.optimism.io/stack/transactions/fees#ecotone).